+11.5.
 Array management

-Arrays have conceptual complexity to go with them, and as such there are a number of 'management' functions that exist to help you manipulate them.
+Arrays have conceptual complexity to go with them, and as such there are a number of "management" functions that exist to help you manipulate them.
 Perhaps the most important of these is sizeof, which gives you the number of elements in an array:

+'''

-int num = sizeof (my\array);
+int num = sizeof( my_array );

+'''

 With our three elements, the variable num will contain the value 3.
-We can then use this as a basis for array manipulation - after all, to manipulate an array properly we need to know how big it is - that makes it amenable to manipulation with a bounded loop.
+We can then use this as a basis for array manipulation - after all, to manipulate an array properly we need to know how big it is.
+That makes it amenable to manipulation with a bounded loop.

-Perhaps the next most important task we perform on a day to day basis with an array is to tell if a particular value is contained with.
-We do that using the member\array function.
-This take two parameters - one is the value we wish to search for, and the second is the array through which we wish to search.
-The function returns a -1 if the item is not present, or the index of the first match if it is:
+Perhaps the next most important array-related task we perform on a daily basis is to tell whether an array contains a particular value.
+We do that using the member_array function, which takes two parameters: one is the value we wish to search for, and the second is the array through which we wish to search.
+This function returns -1 if the item is not present, or the index of the first match if it is:

-int found = member\array ("pirates!", my\array);

-With this example, found will be equal to 1 because that's where the search text can be found.
-If we search instead for 'me hearties', found will be set to -1 because that string is not present in the array.

-If we want to pull a random element out of the array, we can use the element\of function:

 '''

-string random_element = element_of (my_array);
+int found = member_array( "pirates!", my_array );

 '''

+With this example, found will be equal to 1, because our search text is in compartment 1 of my_array.
+If we search instead for "me hearties", found will be set to -1, because that string is not present in the array.

+If we want to pull a random element out of an array, we can use the element of function:

+'''

+string random_element = element_of( my_array );

+'''

-And we can get several random elements out of the array using the elements\of function.
-The first parameter to this method is the number of elements you want out of it.
-The second is the array from which you want to extract them.
+And we can get several random elements out of the array using the elements_of function.
+The first parameter to this method is the number of elements you want, and the second is the array from which you want to extract them.